-When you’re back on track you can use this handy calculator to get an indicative rate and find out how much repayments might be next time you are looking for a loan.
-That way you can plan them into your budget and make sure they can work for you.
+When you’re back on track, you can find out how much your repayments might be so you can plan them into your budget and make sure they can work for you.
 Then when you're ready, get your individual rate before applying in just a few minutes without affecting your credit score.

 Got a question?
 Call us on 1300 108 794, we're here to help.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.